-- Owned — The channels that you control, such as your own blog, website, newsletter, and social media pages.
+- Owned — The channels that you control, such as your own blogs, website, newsletter, and social media pages.

 - Earned — Media channels that view your content as worthy of promotion.

-- Paid — Paid promotions such as ads, AdWords and promoted posts in social media.
+- Paid — Paid promotions such as ads, Google Ads and promoted posts in social media.

 Succeeding with your own channels requires discipline and regularity.
 Our rule of thumb for blogs is two blog posts per week.
 Below that frequency, it is very difficult for your content to move the needle on anything.
 Earned channels forget about you, and you don’t have enough content to keep your paid promotions exciting.